 In 2015, a very young male (ringed on 16 May 2014 at St George’s Church, Sheffield) attracted a mature female to the nestbox, where they hatched and fledged three young peregrines.
-From 2016 to 2018, the adults have successfully fledged a further 10 young peregrines and a fostered juvenile that was introduced from a nest site in Hull.
+From 2016 to 2019, the adults have successfully fledged a further 14 young peregrines and a fostered juvenile that was relocated from a nest site in Hull.

-Since 2016, the juveline peregrines have been fitted with an orange colour Darvic ring on the left leg and a metal BTO ring on the right leg.
+Since 2016, the juvenile peregrines have been fitted with an orange-coloured Darvic ring on the left leg and a metal BTO ring on the right leg.
 The orange Darvic ring carries two or three unique numbers/letters to allow identification later in life.
-At the same time the rings are fitted the juveniles are checked to ensure they are in good condition, weighed and measured.
+When the rings are fitted, the juveniles are also checked to ensure they are in good condition, weighed and measured.
 This also helps to determine the sex of the juveniles.

-The data below shows the information that we’ve gathered since 2015.
+The table below shows the data we’ve gathered since 2015.

 The data above has been adapted for display on our website.
 If you would like to download a PDF version of the data, please click on this link: Wakefield Peregrine Project Chick Data